tkashkin/GameHub/README.md

 * Humble Bundle
 * Humble Trove

+Locally installed games can also be added to GameHub.

 ### Features
 GameHub allows to view, download, install, run and uninstall games from supported sources.

 It also allows to download bonus content and DLCs for GOG games.

 ### Games
 GameHub supports non-native games as well as native games for Linux.

 It supports multiple [compatibility layers](https://github.com/tkashkin/GameHub/wiki/Compatibility-layers) for non-native games:
 * Wine / Proton
 * DOSBox
 * RetroArch

+It also allows to add custom emulators.

 ## Installation
 Prebuilt releases can be found on [releases page](https://github.com/tkashkin/GameHub/releases).